Are you overwhelmed with knowing how to effectively plan your homeschool year? Follow this guide to help you plan your homeschool year step by step.

 Plan to organize your homeschool for a productive year.

 Along with planning out what books to use and when to teach each subject, you’ll also want to have a plan for organizing all the stuff that accumulates when homeschooling.
 Also, you’ll definitely want to plan on keeping your littles busy while you teach.
+If you have children around ages 3-4, you may want to consider planning preschool activities.

 Organize your materials.